 This to my mind is a stupid and unproductive approach, as it leaves the newbies with a negative experience.
 As a new priest/minister, you are going to make mistakes no matter how much guidance.
 Multiplying those mistakes does no good for anyone.

-So that ended with a possible 110%.
+So, my marking scheme ends with a possible 110%.
 This allows for some room in the way the assignments are graded.
 This also calls for between 14-20 pages of written work.
 Again, these are just suggestions, if anyone has other ideas I’d love to hear them.
 As well, if there are ideas as how this could be tightened up academically, I’d love to hear them as well.

 Week 1 – Introduction and Overview